-One of the better known copyright lawsuits in Canada surrounds the Michael Snow sculpture of geese attached to the ceiling of the downtown Toronto Eaton Centre.
+The classic moral rights lawsuit in Canada surrounds the Michael Snow sculpture of geese attached to the ceiling of the Eaton Centre in Toronto.
 In this case, the Eaton Centre tied red ribbons around the necks of the 60 geese in Flight Stop as a Christmas decoration.
 The artist, Michael Snow, was not aware of this alteration to this work, nor did he consent to it.
 Snow went to court and won.

-Although the Snow case was a copyright infringement, it was, to be precise, an infringement of a specific kind of copyright protection known as moral rights.
+Although the Snow case was a copyright infringement, it was, to be precise, an infringement of a specific kind of protection in the Canadian Copyright Act known as moral rights.
 Moral rights are distinct from the copyright or economic rights in a copyright-protected work.
 Both international and domestic copyright laws provide for moral rights.

 Moral Rights Under the Berne Convention